 Natural language processing is used for building applications such as Text classification, intelligent chatbot, sentimental analysis, language translation, etc. It becomes vital to understand the pattern in the text to achieve the above-stated purpose.

 For the time being, don’t worry about stemming and lemmatization but treat them as steps for textual data cleaning using NLP (Natural language processing).
 We will discuss stemming and lemmatization later in the tutorial.
 Tasks such as Text classification or spam filtering makes use of NLP along with deep learning libraries such as Keras and Tensorflow.

-Natural Language toolkit has very important module tokenize which further comprises of sub-modules
+Natural Language toolkit has very important module NLTK tokenize sentences which further comprises of sub-modules

 - word tokenize